 The term detoxification is medicinal and refers to removing toxins from a living organism.
 The liver performs this task in the human body with the support of the kidneys, intestine, and lymphatic systems.
 In a layman’s perception, it entails using certain supplements or adopting a diet that will purge toxins from the body, hence improving overall health.

-The liver has a central position to regulate the digestive and metabolic systems of the body.
+The liver has a central role in regulating the digestive and metabolic systems of the body.
 It acts as a filter system and breaks down toxic substances to expel them from the body.
-The liver has to detoxify everything we eat or breathe in; the chemicals such as preservatives, pollutants, pesticides, cigarette smoke, drugs, and medications put extreme pressure on the liver.
-It adopts multiple measures to get rid of toxins from the body; breaking down toxic substances, eliminating them through bile or converting them into safer substances, or even storing them to save the rest of the body.
-Natural health practitioners, supplement companies, and medical websites plead the accumulation of toxins in the liver during the filtering process that damages liver health.
+The liver has to detoxify everything we eat or breathe in; chemicals such as preservatives, pollutants, pesticides, cigarette smoke, drugs, and medications put extreme pressure on the liver.
+It adopts multiple measures to get rid of toxins from the body: breaking down toxic substances, eliminating them through bile, converting them into safer substances, or even storing them to save the rest of the body.
+Natural health practitioners, supplement companies, and medical websites plead that the accumulation of toxins in the liver during the filtering process damages liver health.

-The liver has the remarkable ability to repair itself, thanks to the regeneration of new liver cells.
+The liver has the remarkable ability to repair itself thanks to the regeneration of new liver cells.
 People have experienced that detoxification can reverse the damage incurred to the liver due to the storage of toxins.
-However, only long-term dietary and lifestyle changes will accrue the liver detox benefits as the best liver cleanse.
+However, only long-term dietary and lifestyle changes will accrue the liver detox benefits of the best liver cleanse.

-The widely prevalent view of detoxification propagates the consumption of particular detox diets or supplements to remove toxins, though there is no scientific evidence in its support.
+The widely prevalent view of detoxification propagates the consumption of particular detox diets or supplements to remove toxins, though there is no scientific evidence to support it.
 A detox diet does not target a specific toxin to remove it from the body.
-Proponents of detoxification have argued a wholesome approach to liver cleansing that curbs the intake of chemicals, improves the consumption of nutrients, and incorporates an active lifestyle.
+Proponents of detoxification have argued for a wholesome approach to liver cleansing that curbs the intake of chemicals, improves the consumption of nutrients, and incorporates an active lifestyle.

-Changing dietary habits will reduce the intake of foods that contain toxins and help you to fulfill the requirement of nutrients.
+Changing dietary habits will reduce the intake of foods that contain toxins and help you fulfill your nutritional requirements.

 Foods that cleanse the liver